xzuyn/musubi-tuner/docs/qwen_image.md

 For limited VRAM environments (e.g., 48GB or less), you may need to use `--full_bf16`, the Adafactor optimizer, and `--fused_backward_pass`.
 Settings above are the recommended options for that case.
 Please adjust `--lr_warmup_steps` to a value between approximately 10 and 100.

+`--fused_backward_pass` is not currently compatible with gradient accumulation, and max grad norm may not function as expected, so it is recommended to specify `--max_grad_norm 0`.

 If your VRAM is even more constrained, you can enable block swapping by specifying a value for `--blocks_to_swap`.

 Experience with other models suggests that the learning rate may need to be reduced significantly; something in the range of 1e-6 to 1e-5 might be a good place to start.